MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/get-the-imei-iccid-imsi-and-telephone-numbers-for-the-mobile-broadband-device.md

 ---
-title: Get IMEI, ICCID, IMSI, and telephone numbers for the MB device
+title: Get IMEI, ICCID, IMSI, and Telephone Numbers for the MB Device
 description: Get the IMEI, ICCID, IMSI and telephone numbers for the mobile broadband device ms.date: 04/20/2017
 ---